bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 Because there would be, you would need to communicate that, it would be implicit.
 So maybe that's something to contribute back to the descriptors back, yeah.

-Speaker 3: 00:23:58
+[Audience]: 00:23:58

-Yeah.
 So I just have a comment.
 You asked a question for Craig about optional birthday.
 So since labels are numbers, probably it can't be.
 There's no way to distinguish whether it's a label or a birthdate.

-Speaker 0: 00:24:15
+niftynei: 00:24:15

-You're saying with making, so basically my question was like, could we make the birth date optional and also include labels, right?
+You're saying with making, so basically my question was like, could we make the birthdate optional and also include labels, right?
 And I think you're right, because it's all the same type.
 I don't know, something to think about.
-I don't think leaving birth dates out is necessarily desirable.
+I don't think leaving birthdates out is necessarily desirable.
 But, cool.
 Any other questions?
 We've got like another minute and a half.

+## Closing Remarks

 This is the whole specification for silent payments.
 Fun fact, silent payments require Schnorr, so they wouldn't be possible without Taproot.
 For those of you who know much about the upgrade path on their cryptography stuff, we added Schnorr with Taproot.
-I don't think you can't do the math that they're doing to make and have this all work prior to Taproot outputs, so silent payments must be taproot outputs.
+I don't think you can't do the math that they're doing to make and have this all work prior to Taproot outputs, so silent payments must be Taproot outputs.
 It's kind of cool.
 Anything else?
 Any other questions?